-Buy a good epilator first.
+Buy a good epilator first; one that perfectly suits your needs.
 Epilators are a one-time investment and it pays to get slightly better quality epilator.
 That being said, epilators are available at a wide range of prices, and there’s one to fit every budget.

 Before you learn how to epilate, let’s first know more about the types of epilator that are available in the market.

 Epilators come in two types – wet and dry.

 The basic difference between dry and wet epialtors is that dry epilators can only be used on dry skin while the wet ones can be used during a shower.
 People usually prefer wet epilators as using them on wet skin reduces pain, but dry epilators are less messy.
 Beginners are usually advised to use wet epilators due to the reduced pain associated with them.

 How To Use The Epilator Properly For The First Time

 Many of us reading this post are first time epilator users.
 Hence, the following tips on how to use an epilator for the first time will ensure a smooth epilating experience-

 - Shave – Shave 2 days prior to epilating.
 Epilating shorter hair is much more comfortable.

 - Exfoliate – Exfoliate the day before you epilate as mentioned above.
 Exfoliating is very important because it prevents the formation of ingrown hairs.
 You can use a body scrub to exfoliate.
 Some epilators also come equipped with an exfoliation brush.